nodeshift/nodejs-reference-architecture/docs/functional-components/transaction-handling.md

 in the [message queuing](message-queuing.md) section.

-Some databases offer support to help with implementing 2 phase commit so read through the documentation for the database you are using if you are planning to that technique.
+Some databases offer support to help with implementing the 2 phase commit technique, so read through the documentation for the database you are using if you are planning to that technique.